WeCanCodeIT/WCCI-Summer-2017-CLE/CareerDay.md

 # Career Day & Graduation Schedule: September 15, 2017

-Arrive by 11:30 am for lunch.
+Arrive at **Jumpstart, 6701 Carnegie Ave, Cleveland, OH 44103** by 11:30 am for lunch.
 There are restrooms to change if you prefer to do so after lunch.

 12:00 - Time for group photos.
 Feel free to share online!